The Norwalk Complete Streets Project

 Transportation Master Plan

 The City of Norwalk is developing a holistic, long-term traffic management and transportation improvement plan for managing the various modes of transportation within the City.
-The plan will provide a roadmap for innovative transportation solutions that are safe, economical, accessible, sustainable, livable, and suitable for Norwalk that enhance connectivity and mobility.
+The plan will provide a roadmap for innovative transportation solutions that are safe, economical, accessible, sustainable, livable, and suitable for Norwalk that enhances connectivity and mobility.
 This plan will guide the transportation policy and investments in the City transportation network over the next 10 to 20 years.

 The Transportation Master Plan’s overall goal is to improve the various forms of urban mobility with future technologies and transportation modes in mind.
 Other goals include: citizens who need help getting to the doctor, to the visitor looking to shop, dine or visit an entertainment venue in town.

 - Minimizing traffic congestion